Breaking Through the Sound of Silence

 I do enjoy the excitement and convenience of city life, but I’m a country gal at heart.

 There is no real point to this blog post (is it a recap of the last 13 months?
-Sort of, I suppose), but it is momentous in its pointlessness.
+Sort of, I suppose but mostly me trying to process things), but it is momentous in its pointlessness.
 I have sat down at my computer numerous times over the last few months and tried to write and not gone beyond a couple of paragraphs, because writing felt pointless, which scares me as much, if not more than anything else that’s happened over the last year.

 I’ve long wondered what to do with this blog.
 At times, I was tempted to shut the whole thing down.
 Delete it off the internet forever (where nothing is truly ever deleted, but anyway) and never think of it again.